okisdev/docs/docs/chat/intro.md

 ## What is this

 This document contains information about Chat Chat, a platform for AI interactions aimed at facilitating conversations at a higher level using artificial intelligence.
-We provide quality service to our users and hope that they will provide quality feedback so that we can improve better.

-## TL;DR

-Chat Chat is not a shell application, and it is FREE to use but requires an OpenAI API.
-Its goal is to improve user experience through various means by using AI to reconstruct user experience and generate responses using GPT, making interaction with AI easier.
-The platform plans to add more features in the future to collaborate with AI.

 ## Features

--   [x] Chat with AI
--   [x] Markdown support
--   [x] PWA support
--   [x] PDF reader
--   [x] Act as a character
--   [x] Help you coding
--   [x] Self config (Advanced)
--   [ ] More are coming ...
+Please refer to [this page](./features.md) for a list of features.

+## Deployment

+Please refer to [this page](./deployment.md) for deployment instructions.

-## How to use?
+## FAQ

-### Prerequisites

-To use Chat Chat, one needs to have an OpenAI API Key, which can be obtained by registering on [OpenAI](https://openai.com/), creating an API key, and entering the key in the settings on the Chat Chat website at [chat.okis.dev](https://chat.okis.dev).

-### Platforms

-#### Desktop

-The platform can be accessed on desktop devices by visiting [chat.okis.dev](https://chat.okis.dev).

-#### Mobile

-The platform can be accessed on mobile devices by visiting chat.okis.dev.
-It also supports PWA installation, which can be done by clicking the three dots on the browser or saving a bookmark to the home screen.
-If unsure about how to install PWA, please refer to [this article](https://www.cdc.gov/niosh/mining/content/hearingloss/installPWA.html) for more information.
+Please refer to [this page](https://github.com/okisdev/ChatChat/issues/3) for frequently asked questions.

 ## Privacy Policy